cloudscape-design/code-view/README.md

-## React components for Cloudscape Design System
+## Code view component for Cloudscape Design System

 This package contains the source code of the Code View component in the [Cloudscape Design System](https://cloudscape.design/).
 For more information about the code view component, see [the documentation](https://cloudscape.design/components/code-view/).